corebiz-global/adyen-documentation/docs/adyen-configuration/getting-credentials.md

 ---

-## How to get your Company and Merchant account credentials

 1. Access your [Customer Area](https://ca-test.adyen.com/ca/ca/overview/default.shtml) on Adyen.
 2. In the top-left corner, find your **Company account** name (located above the "Merchant Account" selector).
 3. From the account selector, choose the **Merchant Account** you intend to use.